carlacostan/asthma-research-cohort-analysis/README.md

     This handles non-standard formats.

+## Testing Approach

+- Each cleaned table (`_clean`) was validated using `SELECT COUNT(*)`, `IS NULL`, and `GROUP BY` to check for missing or duplicate key values
+- Eligibility criteria application was tested step-by-step:
+  - First filtered for postcode
+  - Then tested asthma diagnosis alone
+  - Then applied one exclusion at a time
+- Used `TOP 10` previews and manual record reviews (e.g., by `registration_guid`) to validate results
+- Manually cross-referenced EMIS codes against official SNOMED list to verify medication mappings

 ## Technical Highlights

 - Created cleaned data tables using `SELECT INTO`, `ROW_NUMBER()`, and `DROP COLUMN` techniques.